Playlist

 4. Capillary refill, sensation, and motor function

-1. Insert needle at 45 degrees and inject 2-3cc rapidly
+1. Insert needle at 30 degrees and inject 2-3cc rapidly to facilitate maximal absorption of the anesthetic

-2. Insert perpendicular to skin, aspirate, inject 1-1.5cc slowly while withdrawing
+2. Insert perpendicular to skin, aspirate (checking for blood), and inject 1-1.5cc slowly while withdrawing

-3. Insert parallel to skin surface and inject 3cc quickly
+3. Insert needle parallel to the skin surface, and inject 3cc quickly to create a wheal

-4. Insert at base of finger and inject 4cc continuously
+4. Insert needle at the base of the finger and inject at least 5cc slowly to enhance the anesthetic effect

 Author of lecture Digital Nerve Block: Supplies and Procedure